Skip to main content

 Code generation

 You can navigate away from this page while generation runs.
-To return to a session, open the Infra Projects tab, find your project, and select Go to Code Workbench from the Actions menu.
+To return to a session, open the Infra Projects tab and select the project name to reopen it in the Code Workbench.

 Each project is assigned an auto-generated name (for example, clean-blue).
 To rename it, select the pencil icon next to the name.